 10. Hyggar Titanium Aquarium Heaters – New Player on the Market Delivering Budget Titanium Heaters

-They are a unknown brand at this point, but the reviews have been pretty stellar, enough for us to consider them on our list for aquarists looking for an all in one solution titanium heater with a controller.
+They are an unknown brand at this point, but the reviews have been pretty stellar, enough for us to consider them on our list for aquarists looking for an all-in-one solution titanium heater with a controller.

 - Titanium design